Wireless Communications of the German Army in World War II: Armoured force communications

 FuG 2: A high-band HF/low-band VHF receiver.
 Also known a USW receiver c1.
-It operated in the 27,000 to 33,300 kHz (27-33.3 MHz) range.
-The FuG 2 was never used on its own but as an additional receiver in command tanks and relay devices.
+It operated in the 27,000 to 33,300 kHz (27 MHz - 33.3 MHz) range (same frequency range used by modern 27MHz CB radio systems) The FuG 2 was never used on its own but as an additional receiver in command tanks and relay devices.
 It was usually installed in section leader and company commanders' vehicles, to allow them to listen on one frequency while transmitting and receiving on another.
 As it operated on the same band as the FuG 5 it allowed them, for example, to listen to the regimental command net while talking to the subordinate units at the same time.
-Matching the transmitters that operated in this frequency range, this receiver provided for 50 kHz channel steps in the 27.0 to 33.3 MHz range for a total of 125 available channels.
+Matching the transmitters that operated in this frequency range, this receiver provided for 50 kHz channel steps in the 27.000 MHz to 33.300 MHz range for a total of 125 available channels.

 FuG 3: A low-band VHF receiver.
 It operated in the 42–47.8 MHz range.
 Repackaged as FuG 3 neu for use with motorcycle troops.